 In 1969, Diane Halfin married Germany’s Prince Egon von Fürstenberg and came to be Princess Diane of Fürstenberg.
 They had two children together before separating.

-When their divorced was finalized, the fashion designer dropped the princess title, but continued to use the noble family’s name.
+When their divorce was finalized, the fashion designer dropped the princess title, but continued to use the noble family’s name.
 By doing so, she may have made the last name even more famous than it had been in the past with her iconic designs and creation of the wrap dress.

-Next: Beauty queen marries count
+Next: Beauty queen marries a count